ms4ever7/mongodb_client/README.md

  - after docker has successfully been installed go to app folder and run `docker-compose up --build`

- - go to http://localhost:3000 and try the app
+ - go to http://localhost:3000 and try the app (input is already with value for u to just click on the button)

  - there is a car collection u can fetch data from and it's properties:
    * name `string`